-Ex-Pakistan PM Imran Khan arbitrarily detained, says UN working group
+Detention of Imran Khan violates international law, UN working group says

 He then waged an unprecedented campaign against them and accused top army officers of conspiring in an assassination attempt in which he was shot during a political rally in November 2022.
 The military rejected the allegation.

-Khan’s brief arrest in May 2023 sparked nationwide unrest, which in turn prompted a sweeping crackdown against his Pakistan Tehreek-e-Insaf (PTI) party and its senior leaders.
+Khan’s brief arrest in May 2023 sparked nationwide unrest, which in turn prompted a sweeping crackdown against his PTI party and its senior leaders.

 PTI candidates were forced to stand as independents in the February general elections, although candidates loyal to PTI still secured more seats than any other party.